+I. SERVICES

-I. SERVICES PHYSICAL THERAPY - To keep the patient ambulatory and to main-tain his physical health.
-HEARING AND SPEECH - To maximize the patient's declining communication skills.
-THREADIRS OCCUPATIONAL THERAPY - To maintain the patient's motor coordination and enhance his dignity through his ability to perform tasks RBALTTY THERAPY - To stimulate the patient's remaining intellectual abilities VISITING NURSES - To periodically check the patient's condition and to make recommendations for the patient's care ADULT DAY CARE - Day facilities where the patient might receive therapeutic services and nutritional assistance TRANSPORTATION - To Adult Day Care centers dddctors' offices, and the like HOME HEALTH AIDS/ .
-Trained individuals who can assist the patient in his personal care and allow the care giver PESPITE SITTERS time to go to work, to school, tend to personal business, etc. BOARDING RESPITE - Sither live-in help on a temporary, short-term basis, or a facility which will care for a patient for a short period, so that the family can take vacations or handle "special events" such as weddings or graduations, etc.
+- PHYSICAL THERAPY To keep the patient ambulatory and to maintain his physical health. - HEARTNG AND SPEECH To maximize the patient's declining com-THEPAPIRS munication skills. - OCCUPATIONAL THERAPY To maintain the patient's motor coordination and enhance his dignity through his ability to perform tasks - RBALITY THERAPY To stimulate the patient's remaining intellectual abilities - VISITING NURSES To periodically check the patient's condition and to make recommendations for the patient's care - ADULT DAY CARE Day facilities where the patient might receive therapeutic services and nutritional assistance - TRANSPORTATION To Adult Day Care centers, addctors' offices, and the like - HOME HEALTH AIDS \ Trained individuals who can assist the patient in his personal care and allow the care giver time to go to work, to school, tend to personal business, etc. - BOARDING RESPITE Sither live-in help on a temporary, short-term basis, or a facility which will care for a patient for a short period, so that the family can take vacations or handle "special events" such as weddings or graduations, etc.